Back to All Events

 Mexico in Algiers, Rabat in Bahia: Rethinking Interactions between the Iberian Atlantic and the Maghrib - A Workshop

 Join CEMS on Friday 22nd May for a one-day workshop on interactions between the Iberian Atlantic and North Africa.
-This workshop has been organised by Dr. Ana Struillou (KCL) and Dr. Kaja Cook (Royal Holloway).
+This workshop has been organised by Dr. Ana Struillou (KCL) and Dr. Kaja Cook (Royal Holloway) and has been generously supported by Past & Present.

 To attend, please register here: https://www.tickettailor.com/events/centreforearlymodernstudies/2083479